ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/_review.md

             - A cloud-based data storage service for deep learning models.
         correct_answer: 1
         explanation: >
-            ONNX Runtime is a cross-platform  inference engine designed to to run machine-learning models in the ONNX format.
-It optimizes model performance across various hardware environments, including CPUs, GPUs, and specialized accelerators.
+            ONNX Runtime is a cross-platform  inference engine designed to to run machine learning models in the ONNX format.
+It optimizes model performance across various hardware environments, including CPUs, GPUs and specialized accelerators.

     - questions:
         question: >